A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 - Family History

 It is often true in the case of animals, especially.
 That larger or bigger animal lives longer than the smaller animals.
-Like for example, a cat lives longer than a rat.
+For example, a cat lives longer than a rat.

 So, a smaller dog from another breed such as Chihuahua may live longer than Border Collies.
 The average life expectancy of Chihuahuas is 12 to 20 years which is about 2 years longer than Border Collies.